mtoensing/Moondance-StepMania64-pi4/README.md

 # **Moondance** is StepMania with 60 FPS on Raspberry Pi 4

 This a a working version of StepMania with **60** **FPS** on a Raspberry Pi 4.
 Based on the work of these awesome guys: https://projectmoon.dance/

 * No overclocking needed
 * No lag
+* Tested and configured with these usb dance mats: https://marc.tv/out/dmat

 ## Quick Start